tuikkuanttila/kinesisbatcher/README.md

 You can also define the batch limits yourself if that fits your use case, in case you want smaller batches for example.
 For more details, see docs/docs.rst.

+Upcoming in the next version

+Inform the user on which records were discarded